All-Tribune volleyball: Westby's Arena Kvamme named coach of the year

 All the while, the team stayed humble and focused.

-Those accomplishments — and being able to manage the pressures that came with it — helped Kvamme earn the title of La Crosse Tribune Volleyball Coach of the Year.
+Those accomplishments — and being able to manage the pressures that came with it — helped Kvamme become the Tribune’s volleyball coach of the year.

 The 2022 season was Kvamee’s 14th with the program at Westby, taking over as varsity coach three years ago.
 With 13 seniors that she’s watched develop from the time they were freshman, Kvamme said the Norsemen’s 33-2 season was seen as an inevitability with how they’ve worked the past few seasons.

-The Norsemen finished 33-2 with one regular season loss to La Crosse Logan on Aug.
+The Norsemen finished 33-2 with one regular-season loss to Logan on Aug.
 27 as part of the Black River Falls tournament.
-Westby won 25 in-a-row after the Logan loss, including 18 matches where they didn’t allow a sweep.
+Westby won 25 in a row after the Logan loss, including 18 matches via sweep.

 With every win, Kvamme and the Norsemen tried to remain calm and consistent as pressure mounted in one of the program’s best seasons ever.